Germany pours cold water on Macron's euro plan

 One French idea was to create a European Deposit Insurance Scheme (EDIS) to protect up to €100,000 of savers' deposits in any eurozone bank.

-France wanted to press ahead at an EU summit in June, but German MPs were still "far, far away" from agreeing to use German money to underwrite the scheme, Ralph Brinkhaus, a senior lawmaker in chancellor Angela Merkel's centre-right CDU/CSU bloc told press in Berlin on Thursday (12 April).
+France wanted to press ahead at an EU summit in June, but German MPs were still "far, far away" from agreeing to use German money to underwrite the scheme, Ralph Brinkhaus, the deputy head of chancellor Angela Merkel's centre-right CDU/CSU bloc told press in Berlin on Thursday (12 April).

-"We are so far apart that hardly any results can be achieved at the EU summit in June," Brinkhaus said.
+"We are so far apart that hardly any results can be achieved at the EU summit in June," he said.

 Another French idea was to transform the European Stability Mechanism (ESM), the EU's intergovernmental bailout fund, based in Luxembourg, into an EU institution called a European Monetary Fund (EMF).